OmarElKadri/notion-proxy/README.md

 A local proxy that exposes Notion AI as an [Anthropic Messages API](https://docs.anthropic.com/en/api/messages) endpoint.
 Point Claude Code (or any Anthropic-compatible client) at `http://127.0.0.1:8787` and your prompts are forwarded to Notion's `runInferenceTranscript` workflow.

+## Disclaimer

+**This repository is for educational purposes only.**

+It exists to demonstrate how HTTP proxying, API adaptation, and prompt templating work.
+You are responsible for complying with [Notion's Terms of Service](https://www.notion.com/terms) and any applicable laws in your jurisdiction.
+The authors do not encourage misuse, credential sharing, or circumventing service limits.
+Use at your own risk.

 > ## ⚠️ IMPORTANT — Pick the right Notion AI model
 >
 > | Backend | Internal codename | Recommendation |